 I went to Wikipedia to see what they had to say about pillows and this is one of the paragraphs stated.
 “Pillows have long been produced around the world in order to help solve the reoccurring problem of neck, back, and shoulder pain while sleeping.
 The pillow was also used to keep bugs and insects out of people’s hair, mouth, nose, and ears while sleeping.”
 I honestly wished I hadn’t even read that last line because that is my greatest fear — bugs crawling into some orifice of my body.
 I’m going to just leave it at that and move on.

 I have some additional gear needed for me to sleep well.
 I will list them in order of importance.
-I need my phone next to me charging; a large cup of ice water with a lid — I will settle for a water bottle when traveling by plane; a “white noise” noisemaker; a fan softly blowing directly on me circulating the air in the room; a tube of cake batter Chapstick (I will settle for other kinds if needed); a dark room or a sleep mask; and, of course most importantly, Bill beside me.
-He is very low maintenance regarding sleep — although I think I have ruined him to be able to sleep without a noisemaker after these many years of marriage.
+I need my phone next to me charging; a large cup of ice water with a lid — I will settle for a water bottle when traveling by plane; a “white noise” noisemaker; a fan softly blowing directly on me circulating the air in the room; a tube of Chapstick; a dark room or a sleep mask; and, of course most importantly, Bill beside me.
+He is very low maintenance regarding sleep — He simply gets into bed, then as his head hits the pillow, I count….1,2,3,4,….snore!

 As ridiculous as this blog is today it is actually a huge part of our lives.
 Don’t they say we average about 25 years of our lives asleep?
 I think that warrants some discussion.
-It’s so odd, we lie down and until the sun comes up we sleep.
+It’s so odd, we lie down and until the sun comes up we sleep, hopefully.
 We get refreshed so we can get up and do the same thing all over the next day.
 The Bible talks about sleep many times.
-Our family favorite is Ephesians 5:13-14 … “But all things become visible when they are exposed by the light, for everything that becomes visible is light.
+One I like is Ephesians 5:13-14 … “But all things become visible when they are exposed by the light, for everything that becomes visible is light.
 For this reason it says, “Awake, O’sleeper, and arise from the dead, And Christ will shine on you.”
 I use these two verses to make the argument that Jesus doesn’t want us to get up before the light gets up.
 It works for me.